nicvazquezdev/dataviz-ai/README.md

 ### 2. Environment Setup (Optional)

+**The app works out of the box without any configuration!**

-For full functionality with real data queries, copy the environment template and add your OpenAI API key:
+For full functionality with real data queries using OpenAI's GPT models, you can optionally copy the environment template and add your OpenAI API key:

 ```bash
 cp env.template .env